 In the teaching portfolio, you can include details that aren’t appropriate for a teaching resume.
 The collection could consist of award certificates, thank-you notes from parents and students, philosophy statements, and sample lesson plans.

 Additionally, a cover letter is an excellent place to explain situations where you had a chance to shine.
 Go more in-depth about the attributes that make you an ideal candidate by telling a brief story in your cover letter.
 Keep your cover letter to under one page, and demonstrate a skill or trait you had to utilize to solve a problem.

 The cover letter is also a perfect place to explain any gaps in your employment history or go into more detail about a particular project.

-If you liked this article, be sure to share with others using the share link!
+If you liked this article, be sure to share it with others using the share link!